EkaterinaVag/edutest/README.md

 This project represents the client-side portion of a knowledge assessment system designed for evaluating students in a school setting.
 The application is built using React with TypeScript and aims to conduct intermediate assessments in a test format.

+### Demo

+Check out live demo [here](https://edutest-green.vercel.app/) :earth_asia:

 ### Features

-• Support for standard question types:
+* Support for standard question types:
   * Single Choice
   * Multiple Choice
   * Short Answer
   * Extended Answer

-• Ability to set a time limit for test completion.
+* Ability to set a time limit for test completion.
-• Preservation of test progress upon page reload.
+* Preservation of test progress upon page reload.
-• Capability to add new question types in the future.
+* Capability to add new question types in the future.
-• User-friendly interface for conducting tests using a step-by-step form format.
+* User-friendly interface for conducting tests using a step-by-step form format.